Datalyrix/GnanaPath/README.md

 - pyspark
 - cytoscape-js
 - jupyter notebook
-- backend graph engine is using neo4j
+- backend storage with posgres and staticfiles (stored) in container
 - python flask

 The framework can be execute as part of docker containers